 - resilient, resourceful, patient, good-humoured and culturally sensitive;

-- willing to commit to at least six months in Sudan.
+- willing to commit to at least seven months in Sudan.

 The following are definite advantages, but not prerequisites of work with SVP:

 - Previous teaching experience;

 - Previous experience of foreign travel, especially extended stays and/or time spent in developing countries;

 - Knowledge of Islamic cultures.

 We accept volunteers from any country except Israel, whose citizens are not currently permitted to enter Sudan.
 Amongst our current and former volunteers are nationals of the UK, the USA, Australia, New Zealand, Sweden, the Czech Republic, Zimbabwe, Belgium, Pakistan and Venezuela.

 No. A distinguishing feature of SVP is that our volunteers live and work in the same environment as their Sudanese peers.
 Coupled with the fact that our volunteers are expected to commit to a minimum of seven months in Sudan, this makes volunteering with SVP unsuitable for the casual traveller.